justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-new-basic-payment-method/README.md

 		}
     ```

     >For the payment method to complete payments, this must return true. `completePayment` is invoked when the payment is fulfilled.
-In this way you are indicating to the Payment Engine what functionality is supported by your Payment Method.
+In this way you are indicating to the Payment Engine what functionality is supported by your payment method.

 1. `public CommercePaymentResult completePayment()`